Do you want a cookie?

 Kale, palm kale and Brussels sprouts grow here in mixed cultivation with spinach and barbara cabbage.
 Lamb's lettuce and parsnips make a nice addition.
 The winter hedge onion grows slightly apart from the cabbage.

 I hope we were able to give you some new inspiration for your mixed culture.
-You can find all the variety suggestions in this article in our Fryd online store.
 If you have any questions or comments, please write to us at [email protected] or share them in our community.
 Have fun trying them out!

 Would you like to receive helpful gardening tips all year round and plan your own beds optimally?
 Then register here or download the Fryd app for Android or iOS.